What Is Continuous Integration Software and How Does It Work?

 Ensure Compliance and Security Best Practices

-A robust CI system should enforce coding standards, security policies, and regulatory compliance by integrating with security and compliance tools.
+A strong CI system should enforce coding standards, security policies, and regulatory compliance by integrating with security and compliance tools.
 Automating these checks prevents vulnerabilities from entering production.

 Which CI Software Models Should You Consider?